jennifer-bio/epimuller/README.md

 ##### Parse GISAID fasta for metadata
 epimuller-parse
-If you have downloaded sequences from GISAID under the search tab, you can parse out the names into a metadata file (format tested as of 2021-04-30)
+If you have downloaded sequences from GISAID under the search tab, you can parse out the names into a metadata file (format tested as of 2021-04-30).

-## ARGUMENTS
+## epimuller arguments

 ```
 optional arguments: